Eriard/VelherakWeb/index.md

 ---

 # Under Shadow of Night
-A tabletop roleplaying game where the players dive into a forgotten time of mythical creatures beyond gods and monsters in the world of <font color="#FF9E02"> <b> Velherak </b></font> .
+<font color="#FF9E02"> <b> Under Shadow of Night </b></font> is a tabletop roleplaying game where the players dive into a forgotten time of mythical creatures beyond gods and monsters in the world of <font color="#FF9E02"> <b> Velherak </b></font> .
 Players take on the mantle of Wardens, and together with they must defend the people against mythical horrors, changing landscapes and terrible calamities that befall the region.
 USON is a game about community, mystery and surviving in a strange yet beautiful unforgiving world.
 It is played by up to six players where one player takes the role of Storyteller and the others become the Wardens.

 <a href="https://www.kickstarter.com/projects/hybrosia/under-shadow-of-night" target="_blank" rel="noopener noreferrer">